Difference Between Medical Billing and Coding

 Medical Billing

-According to the Bureau of Labor Statistics the average salary of a billing clerk is around $42,000 a year.
+According to the Bureau of Labor Statistics the average median salary of a billing clerk is around $42,000 a year.

 Medical Coding